Category: Breakfast Eats

 Blueberry Muffins-Humming a New Tune

-Now don’t get me wrong, I have not just been getting tomatoes at the Farmer’s Market.
-Nope, my first stop is the blueberry stand.
-I love those little blue gems and find myself throwing them in salads, eating them out of hand, and feeding them to Moose (Jamie’s dog, not actual moose).
+My first stop at the farmers market is the blueberry stand.
+I love those little blue gems and find myself adding them to salads, eating them out of hand, and feeding them to Moose (Jamie’s dog, not actual moose).
 But my favorite thing?
-Making blueberry pastries like snacking cakes, hand pies, cobblers and of course MUFFINS!
-A couple of weeks ago I made Smitten Kitchen’s Blueberry Muffins, easy and pretty darn tasty BUT I just found another recipe that I LOVE.
-From the blog, Hummingbird High by Michelle Lopez, Levain Bakery Blueberry Muffins.
-Bursting with blueberries, tender, and a bit cakier in texture, fine crumbed with a fantastic crunchy top, to die for.
+Baking blueberry pastries like snacking cakes, hand pies, cobblers, and of course, MUFFINS!
+A couple of weeks ago I made Smitten Kitchen’s Blueberry Muffins, easy and pretty darn tasty BUT I just found another recipe and it might just beat out SK’s (sorry Deb).
+From Michelle Lopez’s blog, Hummingbird High, her version of Levain Bakery’s Blueberry Muffins.
+Bursting with blueberries, tender, and a bit cakier in texture, with a fine crumb texture and a fantastic crunchy top.

 If her version of Levain Bakery’s Blueberry Muffin is any indication of the scrumptiousness of Levain Bakery’s pastries-I am making a beeline there when I am in New York (which will be soon since I now have a kid living there-oh happy day).
 I hear they have a decent Chocolate Chip Cookie too, lol.
-This muffin is so good it prompted me to pull out her cookbook (of course I have it-Silly), Weeknight Baking to try more of her recipes.
-Her recipes are easy to follow and provide detailed information even a novice baker will be successful.
+This muffin is so good it prompted me to pull out her cookbook (of course I have it-Silly), Weeknight Baking.
+Her recipes are easy to follow and she provides detailed info, even a novice baker will be successful.

 Beat butter and sugar until light and fluffy